Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Additional Experimental Details and Results

 \subsection{Main Experiments}

+The implementations are based on the verl framework \citep{sheng2025hybridflow}, and we follow most of its parameter settings.
+Specifically, we use the AdamW optimizer with learning rate $1\times 10^{-6}$.
+We adopt the clip-higher trick \citep{yu2025dapo}, which clips the sampling ratio $\pi_\theta/\pi_{\text{old}}$ to an asymmetric range $(1-\epsilon_{\text{low}}, 1+\epsilon_{\text{high}})$.
+Specifically, we set $\epsilon_{\text{low}}=0.2,\epsilon_{\text{high}}=0.28$ for models initialized from Qwen2.5-Math-1.5B-base and maintain $\epsilon_{\text{high}}=\epsilon_{\text{low}}=0.2$ for other cases.
+In each iteration, we sample $1024$ prompts and roll out $n=4$ responses per prompt for GRPO and $n=8$ responses for PROF. Note that the policy update number for all algorithms is $m=4$.
+For the regularization of step numbers in Algorithm~\ref{alg}, we take $\lambda=10$ and $H_\lambda=30$.
 For the rollout stage, we use a temperature of $1.0$ and a top-p value of $1.0$.
 We set the KL loss coefficient to $0.001$ and entropy loss coefficient to $0.001$.
 All the models are trained with $8$ H100 GPUs.
 We set the training mini-batch size as $256$ and allow the models to generate $4096$ tokens per prompt.